 Follow us on:

 Tysons Pilates is proud to be a host studio affiliate for Pilates Education Institute offering Mat Pilates and Comprehensive Pilates Teacher Training programs.
 There are many Pilates training facilities, but the common thread among these schools and ours is that we are all teaching the Pilates Method based on the teachings of Joseph Pilates.
-Pilates Education Institute is recognized by the Pilates Method Alliance as an approved teacher training program.
+This program meets all of the requirements for our trainees to take the PMA®-CPT exam.

 As an affiliate of Pilates Education Institute we offer a teacher training program committed to providing a solid foundation for educating teachers about the principles of Pilates, it is a collaboration of many Pilates professionals committed to designing materials that are put into the hands of studio owners so they can teach their own teachers.
 Pilates Education Institute has host and independent studio affiliates in over 20 studios in the United States, Germany, Italy, Australia and England who are using the program and producing great teachers.

 Some frequently asked questions about our training include:

 There is usually some recommended reading and review of the materials during the training since there are written tests at the end of each course.